aadilghani1/aadilghani1/README.md

 ### Hi I'm Aadil Ghani! 👋

 - 🔭 I’m currently working on making web apps look awesome.
-- 🌱 Revolutionising Med-Tech and Blockchain applications.
 - 👯 Reach out to me through my socials for collaborating and making things awesome.
-- 💬 Ask me about JavaScript, ReactJS and NextJS, Pssst...
+- 💬 Ask me about Typescript, React and Next, Pssst...
 I teach how to make applications from scratch as well.
 - 📫 How to reach me:[ LinkedIn: Aadil Ghani](https://www.linkedin.com/in/aadilghani) || [Website: aadilghani.tech](https://aadilghani.tech/)